slsa-framework/slsa-github-generator/BYOB.md

 #### Low-Permission SRW

 The first thing to do is to use a "low permission SRW".
 The SRW we used in our original integration is [delegator_generic_slsa3.yml](delegator_generic_slsa3.yml), which calls the TCA with the permissions for pushing release assets or publishing packages.
-In order to reduce the number of permissions the TCA is called with, you should use [delegator_lowperms-generic_slsa3.yml]
+In order to reduce the number of permissions the TCA is called with, we recommend you use [delegator_lowperms-generic_slsa3.yml](https://github.com/slsa-framework/slsa-github-generator/blob/main/.github/workflows/delegator_lowperms-generic_slsa3.yml) instead.
+This workflow does _not_ give the TCA the dangerous permissions above, and only gives it `contents: read` for repository read access.
-(https://github.com/slsa-framework/slsa-github-generator/blob/main/.github/workflows/delegator_lowperms-generic_slsa3.yml) instead.
 To update your integration:

 - Update the [`slsa-workflow-receipient` argument to the SSA](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L89) to `delegator_lowperms-generic_slsa3.yml`.
 - Update your SRW call to use [slsa-framework/slsa-github-generator/.github/workflows/delegator_generic_slsa3.yml@<tag>](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L103)